mlapaglia/kindle-series-manager/README.md

 - If books don't match, make sure they're on your Goodreads "currently-reading" shelf with titles that closely match the Kindle book titles
 - Session cookies may expire — if syncs start failing, click **Sign In to Goodreads** again from the web UI
 - Log file location on the Kindle: `/mnt/base-us/extensions/kindle-series-manager/goodreads/gr_sync.log`

+## Custom Screensavers

+The **Screensavers** tab lets you upload, manage, and remove custom Kindle sleep screen images through the web UI.

+### How it works

+1. Go to the **Screensavers** tab in the web UI
+2. Your Kindle model and screen resolution are auto-detected from the device serial number
+3. Drag and drop (or click to select) any image — color photos work fine
+4. Use the crop editor to zoom and pan the image into position
+5. Click **Upload Screensaver** — the image is automatically:
+   - Resized to the exact device resolution
+   - Converted to grayscale using luminance weighting
+   - Encoded as a proper 8-bit grayscale PNG (color type 0) using [@lunapaint/png-codec](https://github.com/lunapaint/png-codec)
+   - Saved to `/usr/share/blanket/screensaver/` as `bg_ssNN.png`

+### Managing screensavers

+- **Disable** moves a screensaver from the active directory to `/mnt/us/screensaver_disabled/` so it won't show on the lock screen but can be restored later
+- **Enable** moves a disabled screensaver back to the active directory
+- **Delete** permanently removes the image

+### Supported models

+The tool auto-detects resolution from the Kindle serial number.
+Supported devices include all e-ink Kindles from Kindle 1 through Kindle Scribe Colorsoft (2025), covering resolutions from 600x800 to 1860x2480.

+### Important notes

+- **Disable "Show covers on lock screen"** in Kindle Settings > Screen & Brightness, otherwise custom screensavers won't appear
+- **Ads/Special Offers** must be removed first (paid removal or jailbreak ad-disable script)
+- Images must be 8-bit grayscale PNG at the device's exact resolution — the upload tool handles this conversion automatically, but uploading malformed images manually can cause the Kindle to freeze on sleep
+- Factory screensavers (`bg_ss00.png` through `bg_ss06.png`) can be disabled and re-enabled without deleting them

 ## Standalone CLI Tool